|Hino, Shiga (日野町; Hino-chō)|

 |Umamioka Watamuki Shrine||Omi Hino Merchants||Hifuri Torch Festival|

 - Omi Hino Merchant Museum 近江日野商人館 - Hino was home to many Omi merchants who plied up and down Japan during the Edo Period to sell and trade their wares.
 They became quite successful selling medicines, lacquerware, sake, etc. A museum in a former home of a Hino merchant exhibits artifacts of the Omi Hino merchants carrying their wares on a balance pole.
 This home of a former Hino merchant was donated to the town which renovated it into this fine museum opened in 1986.
+The museum is also in an area featuring a traditional townscape.
+The town has been working to restore old homes.
+Read this Wall Street Journal article (Nov.
+1, 2013) about American Austin Moore and his Japanese wife who renovated their huge home in Hino.
 Open 9 am to 4 pm.
 Closed on Mon. and Fri.
 In Okubo.
 Download the museum's English pamphlet here.
+Map

 - Shingyoin Temple 信楽院 - Graves of the Gamo clan are here.
 Also known for a painting of a dragon on the ceiling.

-- Blumen Hugel ブルーメの丘 - Agricultural theme park, with many flowers.
+- Blumen Hugel ブルーメの丘 - Agricultural theme park, with many flowers like tulips (April-May), rape blossoms (April-May), roses, and sunflowers (summer).
+Map

-- April 4 - Minami Sanno Festival 南山王の祭.
-Major festival of colorful flowery streamers called Hoinobori in a park.
+- April 4 - Minami Sanno Festival 南山王の祭 - Major festival of colorful flowery streamers called Hoinobori in a park.
 Spring festival of Hieda Shrine.
+Map

-- Early May - Wisteria in bloom at Shohoji temple 正法時.
+- Early May - Wisteria blooms at Shohoji temple (正法寺), a Zen Buddhist temple.
+25-min. bus ride from Hino Station.
+Map

-- Early June - Many azaleas in bloom at Unkoji temple 雲迎寺.
+- Early June - Many azaleas in bloom at Unkoji temple 雲迎寺 Map

 - Sept.
 1 - Omi Nakayama Imo-Kurabe Festival 近江中山の芋競べ祭り.
 Festival comparing the length of yam stems to foretell the year's harvest.